10up/Engineering-Best-Practices/_includes/markdown/Typescript.md

 Prop spreading is especially dangerous when prop spreading into native DOM elements.
 So make sure to not ignore TypeScript errors and make sure your types are set up correctly so that TS can catch forwarded props incompatible with the target component/element.

-### Colocate types with React components
+### Co-locate types with React components

-For the most part, the React Component types should be colocated with the React component, meaning that it should be in the same file that the React component is written.
+For the most part, the React Component types should be co-located with the React component, meaning that it should be in the same file that the React component is written.
 Only hoist types to avoid circular dependencies and when you expect them to be reused/shared across many components/files.

 ### Use `@types` packages if necessary

-If the library you're using does not ship types, check if there is type information available for that package in the [DefinatelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repo.
+If the library you're using does not ship types, check if there is type information available for that package in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repo.

 ### Global types definitions